-And then, as our Good Shepherd—perfect in knowledge—Christ knows the pitfalls lying ahead of his sheep.
+And then, Christ—our Heavenly Shepherd—knows the pitfalls and traps that Satan has set for his sheep.
 That’s why he leads us with a “rod and staff.”
 (It’s so he can wrap that crook around us and prevent our straying onto destructive paths.)

-I’m sure you understand where I’m heading with this message, so I’ll summarize this introduction by making one last appeal to the sport I’ve rarely watched—NASCAR.
-What would result if NASCAR officials never waved red flags when wrecks occurred?
-It could be disastrous!
+I’m sure you understand where I’m heading with this message, so I’ll summarize this introduction by making one last appeal to the sport I’ve rarely watched—NASCAR: What would result if NASCAR officials never waved red flags when wrecks occurred?
+Simply stated, it could be disastrous!
 This explains why I am preaching this message about red flags.